 Introduce your students to professional world-class theater, with student matinees available for almost every performance and a variety of grade levels.

 At Two River Theater, your students will experience high quality, professional productions created by accomplished actors, writers, directors, and designers.
 The themes of our plays will inspire engaging and relevant discussions for your classrooms, after-school clubs, and groups.
 Every year, over 3,000 students and teachers from area schools see a show at Two River Theater.

 Questions about student matinees?
 Please contact email@example.com or 732.345.1400 x 1841.

 - Curriculum Guides to help you integrate our work on stage to your work in the classroom

 - A post-show Q & A with the actors

 - For $3 more per person, we offer a 9:15 AM Pre-Show Workshop to further engage students with the production they are about to see.

-*Student matinees for A Little Shakespeare begin at 10:30am; tickets are $12 each; and because TRT will conduct free pre-show workshops at your school for A Little Shakespeare, pre-show workshops at TRT are not available.
+Student matinees for A Little Shakespeare begin at 10:30 AM, and pre-show workshops at TRT are not available.

-- Other extenuating inequities caused by student SES or disaster recovery may be considered on an individual school basis.
+- Other extenuating inequities may be considered on an individual school basis.
 Schools that feel they may qualify based on these inequities are encouraged to apply.